lyteword/kjv/john/chapter-13.md

 <sup>19</sup> Now I tell you before it come, that, when it is come to pass, ye may believe that I am *he*.

-<sup>20</sup> Verily, verily, I say unto you, He tha t receiveth whomsoever I send receiveth me; and he that receiveth me receiveth him that sent me.
+<sup>20</sup> Verily, verily, I say unto you, He that receiveth whomsoever I send receiveth me; and he that receiveth me receiveth him that sent me.

 <sup>21</sup> When Jesus had thus said, he was troubled in spirit, and testified, and said, Verily, verily, I say unto you, that one of you shall betray me.